rogerallen/dxsyx/README.md

 dxsyx - a C++ library for manipulating DX7 SysEx files.

 I created this after using the Dexed VST in Reaper.
 See https://github.com/asb2m10/dexed I wanted an easier way to create my own syx files after finding it difficult to keep track of the voices I found in the .syx files I found.
 One good source is http://homepages.abdn.ac.uk/mth192/pages/html/dx7.html

 Plus, I was looking for a C++ project to check out C++11 coding.

 ## Installation

-Build via the Xcode project or Makefile.
-Tested on Mac OS X, but should work with any C++11 compiler.
+Build via the Xcode project, Visual Studio project or Makefile.
+Tested on Mac OS X and Windows 10, but should work with any C++11 compiler.

 ## Options

      $ dxsyx [options] [file1.syx file2.syx] ...

      (none)                   : print out voices
      --                       : read filenames from stdin
      -b config.txt output.syx : select specific voices, breed 32 random voices